Midlands Area Food Bank of South Carolina

 USDA-designated food bank serving food deserts in South Carolina through mobile distribution.

-Do You Know?
+Did You Know?

 About Food Deserts